opendp/opendp/docs/source/user/utilities/typing.rst

 Type Aliases
 ------------

-It can be more convenient to denote types in terms of python types, so we've added some aliases for python types.
+It can be more convenient to denote types in terms of Python types, so we've added some aliases for Python types.

 .. list-table::